top of page

 Here are some of the most common questions I receive about dog training.
 If you can’t find the answer you’re looking for, do call me and I'll be happy to chat with you!

-Your dog's wellbeing is my top priority and I'm experienced in a range of training approaches, but prefer not to use labels or a 'one size fits all method'.
-Each dog has a unique personality, so I tailor my training to accommodate that and your own handling skills as an owner.
 With behavioural problems, my focus is firstly on identifying the emotion behind the problem and then helping your dog learn the desired behaviours through guidance, encouragement, and establishing clear boundaries inside and outside the home.
-My training is effective, enjoyable, and firm but fair, and makes the words YES and NO clear so your dog can understand when they are getting it right and when they need to stop doing something!
+My training is effective, enjoyable, and firm but fair, with the words YES and NO made clear so that your dog can understand when they are getting it right and when they are getting it wrong!

-A first session typically lasts 80- 90 minutes, with subsequent sessions of 60mins, but the duration of teaching moments can vary depending on your dog’s attention span, the complexity of the training, and whether we are on a walk outside or working inside.
 Sessions include time to talk and explain things to you - owner, so do not involve intensely drilling the dog in commands which is counterproductive and ineffective.
 In your own home training, I recommend shorter, more frequent sessions to keep your dog engaged and ensure they don’t become overwhelmed.

 Important skills for a trainer also include being able to teach the human who is handling the dog, which may be harder for some people than others!
-Dogs are part of our families and, in the same way we pay dentists to do complex work we cannot do ourselves, trainers come to your home (or you might go to them) to help you achieve a more harmonious relationship with your family member.
+Dogs are part of our families and, in the same way we pay dentists to do complex work we cannot do ourselves, trainers come to your home (or you might go to them) to help you solve problems and achieve a more harmonious relationship with your family member.

-Note: situations involving dog aggression can be extreme and emotions tend to run high, so I would strongly recommend you invest in a 6 session package to help you get things on track and have professional support while you and your dog learn together.
+Note: situations involving dog reactivity can be extreme and emotions tend to run high, so I would strongly recommend you invest in a 6 session package to help you get things on track and have professional support while you and your dog learn together.
 Please call me to discuss this option.

 Training can begin as soon as you bring your puppy home, typically around 9 weeks old.
 Early socialisation and basic obedience are key at this stage.
 Note that it is important not to confuse socialisation with puppies meeting every dog or human they see which creates issues further on.
 For older dogs, it’s never too late to start training – dogs are very smart, so whether you're working on obedience or addressing behavioural issues, dogs of any age can learn new skills!